mheerspink75/Django-Plotly-Dash/notes.md

 -------------------------
 1. build models and views to log transactions, The form needs to post transaction amounts, order type (buy/sell) and post transaction history to the database.

-2. Visiualize user portfolio history.
+2. Visiualize user portfolio daily balance history.

 3. Work on styling the site.

 4. Add buy and sell user interface.
+X

 5. Add chart update search results to symbol lookup.
+X

+6. Add and account history page and account reset.

 https://www.geeksforgeeks.org/python-relational-fields-in-django-models/